cmckay01/ModUniverseApp/README.md

 # ModUniverseApp

 ## Description
-The Orbital Mechanics Simulation App is a sophisticated tool designed to simulate the gravitational interactions and orbital mechanics of celestial bodies.
+The ModUniverseApp is an educational tool designed to simulate the gravitational interactions and orbital mechanics of celestial bodies.
 It leverages Newtonian physics to accurately model the movements and interactions of planets and other astronomical objects in a solar system.

 ## Features
 - Real-time simulation of gravitational forces and celestial movements.